sst/guide/_chapters/create-containers.md

 </Route>
 {% endhighlight %}

-This tells our router to render the IndexRoute of the path `/` (meaning the `/` route) with the `Home` component as a child of the `App` component.
+This tells our router to render the IndexRoute of the path `/` with the `Home` component as a child of the `App` component.
 The result of this would be that the chrome that we setup a few steps ago would contain the home page that we designed above.

 Let's not forget to include the `Home` and `IndexRoute` component.

-The header of your `src/Routes.js` should look like this:
+{% include code-marker.html %} The header of your `src/Routes.js` should look like this:

 {% highlight javascript %}
 import React from 'react';